-The Department of Foreign Languages is committed to graduating women and men proficient in the second language of their choice, conscious and accepting of the crucial role language, culture and humanistic literacy play in the diverse world of the 21st century.
+The Department of World Languages and Cultures (former name: Department of Foreign Languages) is committed to graduating women and men proficient in the second language of their choice, conscious and accepting of the crucial role language, culture and humanistic literacy play in the diverse world of the 21st century.

 We recognize the need to instill respect for multicultural awareness, historical and global perspectives, tolerance and appreciation for the traditions from which we as individuals and those around us spring.

 We offer a Major in Foreign Languages with a concentration in French, German or Spanish.
-Although the bulk of the major's courses are taught in the language of concentration, as a major you will also take courses pertinent to the major but taught outside of the Department of Foreign Languages.
+Although the bulk of the major's courses are taught in the language of concentration, as a major you will also take courses pertinent to the major but taught outside of the Department of World Languages and Cultures.

 A Major in Foreign Languages—Your Ticket to Working in a Global Economy.
 Read more...